 The psychology major provides a broadly based education in the content, methods, principles, and theories of the science of psychology.
 The required courses in the major expose students to the traditional important subject areas of psychology; the elective courses in the major allow students to pursue their own interests and goals.

-Typical bachelor's level careers in mental health settings include hospitals, half-way houses/group homes, community agencies, and hospice programs.
+Typical bachelor's level careers in mental health settings include hospitals, halfway houses/group homes, community agencies, and hospice programs.
 Some public sector and business-related careers are personnel testing, advertising, and human resources.
-For those who obtain a master's or Ph.D. degree, career opportunities and pay expand significantly; jobs are available in mental health as well as research, teaching, and business.
+For those who obtain a master's or Ph.D. degree, career opportunities and pay expand significantly; jobs are available in mental health, research, teaching, and business.
 Some of the mental health careers for individuals with graduate degrees are clinical psychologist, social worker, professional counselor, marriage and family counselor, and school psychologist.